linroger/Wealth-of-Nations/Fixed Income Asset Pricing/Problem Sets/Fixed Income HW Assignments.md

 \subsection*{Part I: Using Black’s Formula for Caps,    Floors,    and Swaptions}
 \begin{enumerate}
     \item[(CP)] Attached are two data screens from Bloomberg.
 Figure ?? quotes out to 30 years.
 In using this data use the mid-point quotes.
 The second,    figure ??,    provides data on implied flat Black forward-volatility for Caps and Floors and implied Black volatility for Swaptions.
-This screen also provides the 1-month LIBOR rate needed for the exercise.
+This screen also provides the 1-month [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] rate needed for the exercise.
 (There may be some slight inconsistency in the quotes in the figures because they were not extracted from Bloomberg at exactly the same time.)
 Compute:
     \begin{itemize}
         \item The dollar value of a two-year Cap (quoted caps are at-the-money,    and therefore the strike rate equals the current swap rate).
 The only thing you need to enter in the code is the proper volatility and swap rates (along with 3-month LIBOR) to produce this price and the swaption price below.
         \item The dollar value of a 1-year swaption to enter into a 5-year swap.